Economy of South Africa: Trade and investment

-South African exports and imports between 1992 and 2011.
-Top graph illustrates exports (dark blue) and imports (light blue).
-The bottom graph illustrates South Africa's balance of trade.
+The Port of Cape Town is a major shipping hub in South Africa, with an annual cargo volume of around 700,000 TEU as of 2024.
+The port also serves as a major tourist hub.

 Principal international trading partners of South Africa—besides other African countries—include Germany, the United States, China, Japan, the United Kingdom, Bangladesh and Spain.
 Chief exports include corn, diamonds, fruits, gold, metals and minerals, sugar, and wool.
 Machinery and transportation equipment make up more than one-third of the value of the country's imports.
 Other imports include chemicals, manufactured goods, and petroleum.

 As a result of a November 1993 bilateral agreement, the Overseas Private Investment Corporation (OPIC) can assist US investors in the South African market with services such as political risk insurance and loans and loan guarantees.
 In July 1996, the US and South Africa signed an investment fund protocol for a $120 million OPIC fund to make equity investments in South and Southern Africa.

 OPIC is establishing an additional fund – the Sub-Saharan Africa Infrastructure Fund, capitalised at $350 million – to investment in infrastructure projects.
 The Trade and Development Agency also has been actively involved in funding feasibility studies and identifying investment opportunities in South Africa for U.S. businesses.

 Despite the numerous positive economic achievements since 1994, South Africa has struggled to attract significant foreign direct investment.
 The situation may have started to change however, with 2005 seeing the largest single FDI into South Africa when Barclays bought a majority share in local bank Absa Group Limited.
 Deals between the British-based Vodafone and South Africa's Vodacom have taken place in 2006.
 In 2010, two multibillion-dollar deals, one by HSBC to acquire Nedbank and one by Walmart to acquire Massmart Holdings, fell through.
 (Walmart did buy Massmart in 2011.)